 Bourdieu wrote about the bureaucratic field (Bourdieu et al, 1994) and the field of power (1996).
 Whilst the majority of Bourdieu's work was not focused explicitly on the state, his interest in issues of power and the reproduction of inequalities mean that much of his writing is applicable to examinations of the state.
 The linked concepts of symbolic power, symbolic violence and symbolic capital are, for example, particularly relevant to discussions of the state and Bourdieu extended Weber's definition of the state as being the site of the monopoly of legitimate violence to include the concept of symbolic, as well as physical, violence (Bourdieu, 2014: 4).
-Symbolic power is, in Bourdieu's words, 'a power to construct reality', (Bourdieu, 1979: 79) and 'a power of consecration or revelation, a power to shape people's perceptions about the world, about 'the way things are'.
+Symbolic power is, in Bourdieu's words, 'a power to construct reality', (Bourdieu, 1979: 79) and 'a power of consecration or revelation, a power to conceal or reveal things which are already there' (Bourdieu, 1989: 138).
+It is the power to shape people's perceptions about the world, about 'the way things are'.
 Symbolic violence is the exercise of this power with the consent of those affected by it.
 It is a form of soft power which operates without being perceived as being violence - 'the gentle invisible form of violence, which is never recognized as such, and is not so much undergone as chosen' (Bourdieu, 1977: 192).
 In the struggle to impose a 'vision of divisions', agents draw on their symbolic capital, a form of 'social authority' which acts as a credit which they have acquired in previous struggles (Bourdieu 1989: 138).
 Whilst many people in positions of influence - politicians, media commentators, celebrities, campaigners etc. - can wield symbolic power, it is the state, in Bourdieu's eyes, that is in the strongest position in the struggle to impose a constructed reality.

-5 It should be noted that Bourdieu's concept of social capital is very different from the policy-friendly, apolitical version popularized by Robert Putnam in recent years (Putnam 2001).
+&lt;sup>5 It should be noted that Bourdieu's concept of social capital is very different from the policy-friendly, apolitical version popularized by Robert Putnam in recent years (Putnam 2001).